dansnguyen/dansnguyen.github.io/_posts/2013-08-07-montana-hail.md

 ---
 layout: post
 title:  "Hail in Montana"
-categories: video

-banner_image_url: /images/banners/montana-hailstorm.jpg
+content_type: Video

+lede_image:
+  banner: true
-banner_image_caption: "Ominous clouds on Madison River, Montana.
+  caption: "Ominous clouds on Madison River, Montana.
 This photo was taken shortly before we made it to land and the hail started coming down."
-thumbnail_url: "/images/thumbs/montana-hailstorm.jpg"
+  url: /images/posts/montana-hailstorm.jpg

 published_info:
   date: 2013-08-27